14 Natural Allergy Remedies that Really Work

 Just wipe a little all around the base of your nose.
 The balm traps the pollen as it's about to enter your nose and helps relieve allergy symptoms.

-It might surprise you as it did me, but spirulina has actually been proven to help significantly relieve allergy symptoms. (source)
+It might surprise you as it did me, but spirulina has actually been proven to help significantly relieve allergy symptoms.

-He had very badly swollen eyes 2 days in a row before trying the spirulina, and was so much better after he took it.
+He had very badly swollen eyes 2 days in a row before trying the spirulina and was so much better after he took it.

-A Cautionary Note:
+A Cautionary Note

 Since food allergies can piggyback on environmental allergies, it is advisable to take care when using foods as support for allergies.
 Please consult with your physician for any such concerns.

-Quercetin is well known for its anti-inflammatory and antihistamine actions. (source).
-We’ve used it personally and found it to work quite well.
+Quercetin is well known for its anti-inflammatory and antihistamine actions.
+We've used it personally and found it to work quite well.

-13. Stay Hydrated
+14. Stay Hydrated

-It makes sense that since our bodies are 55-60% water, that we need to stay hydrated for our bodies to work well.
+It makes sense that since our bodies are 55-60% water, we need to stay hydrated for our bodies to work well.

 And it turns out that that is true for fending off allergies as well.
 Drink up!
-Staying hydrated has been shown to help with keeping allergies at bay. (source)
+Staying hydrated has been shown to help with keeping allergies at bay.

 Make sure to use only filtered water, of course!
 Here's a post about our journey to find the best water filter for our family.

-14. Support Your Liver
+15. Support Your Liver

 This post on liver support has a lot of recommendations for ways to help your liver function as best as it can.